 - Black Canadians: 100 Years ago today, Canada’s black battalion set sail for WWI and made history (CBC News, March 25, 2017)

 - Japanese Canadians: New plaque honours Japanese-Canadian WWI veterans (CBC News, Aug.
 5, 2016)

 - Role of Women: Firing Lines: How three Canadian women became war reporters in WWI (CBC Radio, The Current, February 20, 2017)

 Part B – Complementary Activity (optional)

 Students will now explore the various groups discussed in the previous activity through research of their own to create a PSA video: A Minute in Canadian History.
-Teacher to first show examples from Historica Canada of Heritage Minutes.
-Valour Road (WWI).
-Teacher to explain to students that they will choose one of the groups from the previous activity.
+Teachers can first show examples from Historica Canada of Heritage Minutes.
+A suggested Heritage minute is Valour Road (WWI).
+Students will then choose one of the groups from the previous activity to base their video on.
 The focus of the PSA will be to inform their peers of the contributions of the group and their role or treatment during and after WWI.

 Students can use the student guide to map out their video.
-Note that the student guide can now be filled out directly on your computers – no need to print!
+Please note that there is no need to print this activity, as it can now be completed directly from your computer!
 To use the fillable function, be sure to download the PDF.

 Activities you might also like

 This historical role playing game lets the students come to their own conclusions about the end of the First World War, while showing how contradicting hopes and expectations contributed to the formulation of this controversial document.